BrandonS8/my-first-strapi/README.md

 ![UI of the permissions page](./readme-images/allowing-public-api.png)

 I made a react component to fetch the posts and display them.
 It was super simple and I used axios for the get request.
 To test I created two post entries.
-I have not added any markdown processing yet but it's worth noting the text editor in Scrapi's admin panel uses markdown when you use it's format buttons.
-It's worth noting you can do more than just get data, you can post data to the server and much more.
+I have not added any markdown processing yet but it's worth noting the text editor in Strapi's admin panel uses markdown when you use it's format buttons.
+It's also worth noting you can do more than just get data, you can post data to the server and much more.

 ![My posts page](./readme-images/my-posts-page.png)